 Follow some sort of routine for your ACT practice.
 Generally, you should be studying between 30 minutes and three hours each time you study—closer to 30 minutes if you're studying pretty much every day, and closer to three hours if you're only studying a couple times a week.

-Make sure you plan in a combination of books, websites/videos, and in-person guidance.
-No matter what resources you're using, it's a good idea to switch things up once in awhile so you cover all your bases and give your brain some degree of variety.
-Our brains thrive on change; take advantage of that fact.
+Try to use a combination of books, websites/videos, and in-person guidance.
+No matter what resources you're using, it's a good idea to switch things up once in a while so you cover all your bases and give your brain a degree of variety.
+Our brains thrive on change, so take advantage of this fact.

 Step 7: Take Another Practice Test

-Time for practice tests should come around periodically.
+Time for ACT practice tests should come around periodically.

 Step 8: Practice Some More

-Whether you're working with a tutor or not, it's a great idea to find someone who's willing to help you by being a test preparation "buddy".
-This could be anyone from a parent to a friend to a school librarian, just as long as they help keep you accountable to your process and encourage you along the way.
+Whether you're working with a tutor or not, it's a great idea to find someone who's willing to help you by being a test preparation "buddy."
+This could be anyone from a parent to a friend to a school librarian, just as long as they hold you accountable to your process and encourage you along the way.

 Step 9: Repeat Steps 7 and 8

 As I mentioned before, things become cyclical at this point.
 You're going to study and test, study and test, right up until exam time.
-Keep assessing your progress—and keep asking others who are following your efforts to weigh in, too.
+Keep assessing your progress, and keep asking others who are following your efforts to weigh in.
 Always be open to adjusting your process according to what's working and what's not.

 Throughout the process of studying, make sure you're taking good care of yourself, physically, mentally, and emotionally.
 Give yourself regular encouragement.
-Get good rest, and plan in recreational activities.
+Get ample rest and do some recreational activities.
 Reward your hard work with small treats, whether that's an ice cream cone or a walk in the park.

 Reading is hugely important.
-Even when you're not officially studying, reading many different styles and genres (and actively engaging with the texts) can help prepare you for the ACT, specifically the Reading and English sections.
+Even when you're not officially studying for the test, reading many different styles and genres (and actively engaging with the texts) can help prepare you for the ACT, specifically the Reading and English sections.

-I've said this before, but vary the sources you use and the ways that you study.
-Our brains tend to shut down after too much repetition, so throw yourself a few curveballs.
+I've said this before, but vary the sources you use and the ways you study.
+Our brains tend to shut down after too much repetition, so throw yourself a few curve balls whenever possible.

 Remember that study buddy I said to find?
-Seek them out for encouragement and help staying on track when things get difficult.
-They can talk you through any challenges that arise.
+Seek them out for encouragement and use them to help you stay on track when things get difficult.
+They can talk you through any challenges that arise in your prep.

 People who will give you good counsel are invaluable.

 Studying for the ACT can seem like an overwhelming task.
-By establishing a routine of studying and taking practice tests, it can be broken down into manageable steps.
+However, by establishing a routine of studying and taking full-length practice tests, it can be broken down into manageable steps.

-Your study plan should be personalized, but it should definitely include some basic elements like frequent practice tests and varied sources to use in solo study.
-It's also a good idea to purse an ACT preparation course (in-person or online) and/or individual tutoring.
+Your ACT study plan should be personalized, but it should also include some basic elements like frequent practice tests and varied sources to use in solo study.
+Similarly, it's a good idea to pursue an ACT prep course (in-person or online) and/or individual tutoring.

-In all of this, though, remember to take care of yourself—the ACT should be serving you, not the other way around.
+In all of this, though, don't forget to take care of yourself—the ACT should be serving you, not the other way around.
 Get good rest, and make time for the fun things in life.
 Remember that the ACT does not determine your fate all alone.

-Last, but not least, if you're aiming for a perfect score, read tips on how to get one from a verified perfect scorer.
+Aiming for a perfect ACT score?
+Then read our expert tips on how to get one, from a verified 36 scorer.